cz-it/aliyun-oss-golang-sdk/doc/tutorial/API-Reference-Bucket.md

 Set Bucket's Website pages. it will set index page to indexPage and 404 page to errorPage.

 return nil error when success.
 If failed return a ossapi.Error.

+##bucket.SetLifecycle

+	SetLifecycle(name, location string, rules []RuleInfo) (ossapiError *ossapi.Error) Set Bucket's Lifecycle limitation. rules is a rule list:

+	const (
+	    LifecycleStatsEnable  = "Enabled"
+	    LifecycleStatsDisable = "Disabled"
+	)

+	type ExpirationDaysInfo struct {
+	    Days uint
+	}

+	type RuleInfo struct {
+	    ID         string
+	    Prefix     string
+	    Status     string
+	    Expiration ExpirationDaysInfo
+	}

+ID is a rule's ID. you can custom it.ExpirationDaysInfo points out how many days to expire.Prefix figure out object's name with this prefix be setted. status is "Enabled" and  "Disabled" point weather this rule has function.
 ##bucket.Delete

 	Delete(name, location string) (ossapiError *ossapi.Error)